-The site is underlain by brown clays, dark brown clays, tan clays to light tan calcareous clays, tan calcareous clays to light tan marl, light tan marl, and light tan limestone.
-The underlying clays are moderately plastic to highly plastic with tested liquid limit values varying from 38 to 63 and plasticity index values ranging from 22 to 43.
-The results of Standard Penetration Tests performed within these soils were 16 and 56 blows per foot.
+The underlying brown clays, dark brown clays, dark brown clays to gravelly clays, dark brown sandy clays, tan clays, tan sandy clays to gravelly clays, light tan calcareous clays, tan calcareous clays to marl, and light tan marl to limestone are moderately plastic to highly plastic with tested liquid limit values varying from 23 to 77 and plasticity index values ranging from 12 to 56.
+The results of Standard Penetration Tests performed within these clays varied from 06 to greater than 50 blows per foot.

 The above description is of a generalized nature to highlight the major soil stratification features and soil characteristics.
-The Boring / Test Pit Logs should be consulted for specific information at each boring and test pit location.
+The Boring Logs should be consulted for specific information at each boring location.

-Soil stratigraphy may vary between boring / test pit locations.
+Soil stratigraphy may vary between boring locations.
 If deviations from the noted subsurface conditions are encountered during construction, they should be brought to the attention of InTEC.
 We may revise the recommendations after evaluating the significance of the changed conditions.